jgodara/blog4git/README.md

 ---

 That's pretty much it.
-If you like, you can head over to the [in-depth instructions](https://jgodara.github.io/blog4git/blogs/#getting-started) on how to leverage everything out of Blog4Git, or customizing it.
+If you like, you can head over to the [in-depth instructions](https://jgodara.github.io/blog4git/blogs/#getting-started) on how to leverage everything out of Blog4Git, or customize it.
 Or look at [the one that I already use on my website](https://jgodara.github.io/blogs)!